 Personals are just the 1st step in creating high-quality MQLs.
 The CMO’s marketing team will need to analyze data and develop predictive models for attributes and behaviors that map onto the customer personas.

-Lucky for you … we’re building a course to teach you just that.
+Lucky for you … we’re here to help.
 Sign up here and you’ll be on your way for turning the VP of sales into your best friend.

 Photo credit:Gabriel Cabral